trekdemo/presentation-ood/content.markdown

 # Why we talk about it
-> We want to do out best work, and we want the work we do to have meaning.
+> We want to do our best work, and we want the work we do to have meaning.

 ![pain][pain]
-> ...frustration occurs when it costs too muck to get things done.
+> ...frustration occurs when it costs too much to get things done.

 [pain]: http://i.imgur.com/Iiee3.gif